 We have over 100 topics but if you can’t find one that fits the conversation you hope to have, you can build your own topic with these easy guidelines.

-Write an opening paragraph to frame the conversation.
+Write an opening paragraph to frame the context of the conversation.
 Make it welcoming to people who hold differing beliefs.
+If you describe an position about the topic, be sure to give equal space to conflicting positions.
 (Our conversation materials are reviewed by a diverse group of partners with the intent to have the paragraph be clear and free of red flags that might put off readers you would like to welcome.)

 - Be curious.
 What would you ask if you didn’t have an opinion or position?

-- Examine what your own position is on the topic.
+- Be clear about your own position on the topic.
 Notice if you are framing questions that favor your viewpoint or disallow other viewpoints.